ec429/fc-aviation/README.md

 * Instead of providing vision, Buoys act as airbases for Seaplanes, allowing them to refuel on long overwater missions (but don't prevent stack death).
 * Sea units can't attack at all; they're all support vessels.
   - An Aircraft Carrier unit, for example, represents a CVBG (Carrier Battle Group) — while there are many gun-toting warships escorting the carrier, they're all too _busy_ escorting the carrier to run off and shoot someone else's ships.
 And no carrier Admiral is going to initiate a surface gun-range engagement with an enemy CVBG (unless he _wants_ to end his career).
+  - The exception is the Submersible, which has a weak bombard attack.
+Preventing subs from harassing your shipping is the main purpose of blimps (and to a lesser extent flying-boats).
 * Land and sea units are very slow.
 If you want to get anything done, you'll need to use planes to move stuff around.
   - Roads don't speed up movement at all, and Railroads only reduce movement cost to 2/3.
 * Unit Hitpoints and Firepower vary a lot, as does Fuel; just looking at the A/D/M numbers won't give you an accurate picture of a unit's capabilities.